-Component 2020 2019 Earned premiums in the last twelve months of Life 7,123,772 8,546,855 Earned premiums in the twelve months prior to the last twelve months of Life 8,546,855 8,200,512 Earned premiums in the last twelve months of Non-Life 18,756 25,351 Earned premiums in the twelve months prior to the last twelve months of Non-Life 25,351 16,765 Life BEL 67,914,355 63,840,290 Non-Life BEL 11,401 15,963
+Component 2021 2020 Earned premiums in the last twelve months of Life 8,511,860 7,123,772 Earned premiums in the twelve months prior to the last twelve months of Life 7,123,772 8,546,855 Earned premiums in the last twelve months of Non-Life 16,288 18,756 Earned premiums in the twelve months prior to the last twelve months of Non-Life 18,756 25,351 Life BEL 68,425,746 67,914,355 Non-Life BEL 13,351 11,401

-In the Risk Catalog, operational risk is defined as the possibility of incurring losses due to failures or the lack of adequacy of processes, personnel, internal systems or external events.
+In the area of strategic risk management processes, the operational risk is defined as the possibility of incurring losses due to failures or the inadequacy of processes, personnel, internal systems or external events.
 Given the heterogeneity of the nature of operational events, VidaCaixa does not include operational risk as a single element of the Risk Catalog, and instead has included the following operational risks:

-- Conduct Application of performance criteria contrary to the interests of its clients or other stakeholders, or actions or omissions on the part of VidaCaixa that are not part of the legal and regulatory framework, or the internal policies, standards or procedures, or the codes of conduct and ethical and good practice standards. - Legal and regulatory Potential losses or a decrease in the Group's profitability as a result of changes in current legislation, incorrect implementation of said legislation in VidaCaixa processes, inadequate interpretation of it in the different operations, incorrect management of the judicial or administrative requirements or of the demands or claims received. - Technological Losses due to the inadequacy or failure of the hardware or software of the technological infrastructures, due to cyberattacks or other circumstances, which may compromise the availability, integrity, accessibility and security of the infrastructures and data. - Information reliability Deficiencies in the accuracy, completeness and criteria for preparing the data needed to evaluate VidaCaixa's financial and equity situation, as well as that information made available to stakeholders and published on the market that offers a holistic vision of the positioning in terms of sustainability with the environment and that is directly related to environmental, social and governance aspects (ESG principles). - Other operational risks Loss or damage caused by errors or failures in processes, by external events or by the accidental or malicious action of third parties outside VidaCaixa.
-It includes, among others, risk factors related to outsourcing, the use of quantitative models (model risk), the custody of securities or external fraud.
+- Conduct Application of performance criteria contrary to the interests of its clients or other stakeholders, or actions or omissions on the part of VidaCaixa that are not part of the legal and regulatory framework, or the internal policies, standards or procedures, or the codes of conduct and ethical and good practice standards. - Legal and regulatory Potential losses or a decrease in the Group's profitability as a result of changes in current legislation, incorrect implementation of said legislation in VidaCaixa processes, inadequate interpretation of it in the different operations, incorrect management of the judicial or administrative requirements or of the demands or claims received. - Technological Losses due to the inadequacy or failure of the hardware or software of the technological infrastructures, due to cyberattacks or other circumstances, which may compromise the availability, integrity, accessibility and security of the infrastructures and data. - Information reliability Deficiencies in the accuracy, completeness and criteria for preparing the data and information needed to evaluate VidaCaixa's financial position, assets and liabilities, as well as that information made available to stakeholders and published on the market that offers a holistic vision of the positioning in terms of sustainability with the environment and that is directly related to environmental, social and governance aspects (ESG principles). - Model Potential adverse consequences that could arise as a result of decisions based mainly on the results of the internal longevity and mortality model with errors in its construction, application or use. - Other operational risks Loss or damage caused by errors or failures in processes, by external events or by the accidental or malicious action of third parties.
+It includes, among others, risk factors related to outsourcing, the custody of securities or external fraud.